eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 ## 4.2.
 Lifecycle of an EUDI Wallet

-The legal text defines the EUDI Wallet on a high level of abstraction, as well as for the EUDI Wallet Providers that carries the legal obligation to make sure that the inhabitants/residents of a Member State can get a valid and fully functional EUDI Wallet.
+The legal text defines the EUDI Wallet on a high level of abstraction, as well as for the EUDI Wallet Providers that carry the legal obligation to make sure that the inhabitants/residents of a Member State can get a valid and fully functional EUDI Wallet.
 The lifecycle of an EUDI Wallet will have some interactions with the Trusted List Providers